July 06, 2011 –

 These two young entrepreneurs had a lemonade stand one day in front of the Government Center.
 From left to right is Mae Joslin and Komesh Spoonhunter.

-Region VII EPA administrators from Kansas City made a visit to the reservation and are seen standing in front of the new PBP trash truck with employees of the PBP Division of Planning and EPA.
-The PBP began providing trash service to tribal residents on the reservation last spring.
+Region VII EPA administrators from Kansas City made a visit to the common land and are seen standing in front of the new PBP trash truck with employees of the PBP Division of Planning and EPA.
+The PBP began providing trash service to tribal residents on the common landlast spring.

-Eddie Joe Mitchell, project coordinator and gardener for the Diabetes Prevention Program’s “Return to a Healthy Past” grant, stops to pose in one of four community gardens planted last spring on the reservation.
+Eddie Joe Mitchell, project coordinator and gardener for the Diabetes Prevention Program’s “Return to a Healthy Past” grant, stops to pose in one of four community gardens planted last spring on the common land.
 This garden is located behind the Health Center.

 Garden composters have also been placed at community sites where gardens are located and group meals are served.
 Composting allows vegetable matter to be broken down for re-application of nutrients to the garden soil.